woss/fork-polkadot-js-api/substrate/extrinsics.md

   \# \</weight>

-### delegate(to: `T::AccountId`, conviction: `Conviction`)
+### delegate(to: `T::AccountId`, conviction: `Conviction`, balance: `BalanceOf<T>`)
 - **interface**: `api.tx.democracy.delegate`
-- **summary**:   Delegate vote.
+- **summary**:   Delegate the voting power (with some given conviction) of the sending account.

-  Currency is locked indefinitely for as long as it's delegated.
+  The balance delegated is locked for as long as it's delegated, and thereafter for the time appropriate for the conviction's lock period.

-  The dispatch origin of this call must be _Signed_.
+  The dispatch origin of this call must be _Signed_, and the signing account must either:

+    - be delegating already; or

+    - have no voting activity (if there is, then it will need to be removed/consolidated    through `reap_vote` or `unvote`).

-  - `to`: The account to make a delegate of the sender.
+  - `to`: The account whose voting the `target` account's voting power will follow.

   - `conviction`: The conviction that will be attached to the delegated votes.
+When the  account is undelegated, the funds will be locked for the corresponding period.

+  - `balance`: The amount of the account's balance to be used in delegating.
+This must  not be more than the account's current balance.

   Emits `Delegated`.

   \# \<weight>

-  - One extra DB entry.

   \# \</weight>